MrDNAlex/Factorio-Server-Bot/README.md

 Seed - A Seed Can be specified for the World Gen, if not specified a Random Seed will be used

 MapGenSettings - A Json File that can be uploaded specifying World Gen Settings, such as Frequency, Size and Richness of Ore Patches and More.
 Download the File Template from the /help command

 ---

+### Start
+Starts the Factorio Server Using the Latest World Generated or the Last Loaded World using /loadworld

+---

+### Shutdown
+Shutsdown the Factorio Server

+---

+### Restart
+Restarts the Server by Shutting it Down and then Starting it back up again with a Delay between

+---

+### Backup
+Creates a Backup file of the Servers State when used.
+File is Uploaded to Message so that you can Save it on your Personal Machine

+---

+### Join
+Sends the Connection Info to Input into **Multiplayer -> Connect to Address** to Join the Server.

+---

+### Players
+Lists all the Players that Are Currently Online and All Players that have Joined the Server.
+Playtime is Provided and Time Since last Online.
+Only works when the Server is Online.

+---

+### Status
+Provides the Servers Status and It's Info.
+Only works when the Server is Online.
+Info Provided is World Name, Number of Players Online, Time the Server has been Online and Time Since last Backup (Automatic Backups Occur every 10 minutes when Players are Online)

+---